pawbar94/eleven_labs_sdk/README.md

     print(f' * {item}')
 ```

-Depending on the items you have generated on your account, you will see output similar to the outptu below:
+Depending on the items you have generated on your account, you will see output similar to the output below:

 ```
 [INFO][ElevenLabsApi] Getting generated history items